Even if someone believes that voting is Haram, isn’t it permissible due to necessity? Because you are doing it to save your Deen.

 Necessities permit prohibitions.
 (Imam al-Sarakhsi 483H, al-Mabsoot).

 In the Nass (text) above, we find the general principle that necessities permit prohibitions.
 Undoubtedly, there are many details and nuances to the legal maxim.
 And it cannot be applied by those who lack knowledge of Fiqh (Islamic law).
 However, it is an established principle in the Shariah.
 Therefore, it must be considered in relevant discussions.
-It cannot be dismissed without due consideration.
+As a result, it cannot be dismissed without due consideration.

 An example of the necessity of preserving religion permitting the prohibited is found in classical Hanafi Fiqh works.
 Early Hanafi scholars deemed it impermissible for Imams and Mu’adhins to take a wage.
 However, later scholars issued Fatwah that it is permitted in order to preserve the religion.
 This is a clear example of the concern for religious preservation permitting something that would not normally be permitted.